 The largest single raw material purchased by the Gas Cylinders Segment is aluminum.
-In 2018, we purchased approximately 70% of our aluminum from Rio Tinto Alcan and its associated companies, and aluminum represented approximately 50% of the segment's raw material costs in the year.
+In 2019, we purchased approximately 60% of our aluminum from Rio Tinto Alcan and its associated companies, and aluminum represented approximately 50% of the segment's raw material costs in the year.

-The price of aluminum has been somewhat volatile and while we pass on most price movements to our customers, sometimes through contractual cost-sharing formulas, doing so can be more difficult or time consuming with our higher-value products.
-Consequently, we have historically hedged a portion of our exposure to fluctuations in aluminum pricing.
+The price of aluminum has been somewhat volatile in the past and while we pass on most price movements to our customers, sometimes through contractual cost-sharing formulas, doing so can be more difficult or time consuming with our higher-value products.
+Whilst we have historically hedged a portion of our exposure to fluctuations in aluminum pricing no hedges were taken out in 2019.